 Compassionate Communities Derbyshire aimed to encourage people and communities to talk about death, dying, bereavement and loss, to allow people to share their preferences and wishes about the future and to support each other in practical and emotional ways.

-The project is funded by Derbyshire County Council and is delivered by Age UK Derby and Derbyshire in the High Peak and two other projects are being delivered in Erewash and South Derbyshire, by Treetops Hospice care.
+The project was funded by Derbyshire County Council and delivered by Age UK Derby and Derbyshire in the High Peak and two other projects are being delivered in Erewash and South Derbyshire, by Treetops Hospice care.

 About the project

-Project coordinator Jane Butler explains, ‘Many people face the end of their lives unprepared emotionally, practically, financially and legally, and this can add a huge strain to the person concerned and their families; making what can be a difficult time, even more difficult.
+Former project coordinator Jane Butler explained, ‘Many people face the end of their lives unprepared emotionally, practically, financially and legally, and this can add a huge strain to the person concerned and their families; making what can be a difficult time, even more difficult.
 It can have far reaching impact across health and social care, voluntary, community and faith groups, and mental health services too.

-As well as helping individuals to plan for the end of their lives, it will be encouraging and developing the many things communities can do to help them.
-We’ll be working in partnership with health and social care professionals to deliver our aims, and supporting employers to adopt best practice for their employees and promote the Dying to Work Charter.
-We’ll be holding public events to give people the opportunity to discuss death openly and to find out about ways in which funeral rites can be truly individual’.
+As well as helping individuals to plan for the end of their lives, ithe project encouraged and developed the many things communities can do to help them.
+WWe worked in partnership with health and social care professionals to deliver our aims, and supported employers to adopt best practice for their employees and promote the Dying to Work Charter.
+We held public events to give people the opportunity to discuss death openly and to find out about ways in which funeral rites can be truly individual’.

 Become a Compassionate Communities Supporter

 By becoming a Compassionate Communities Supporter you will be able help communities to provide support to someone who has a life limiting illness, and their families, or those who have lost someone they loved.

 Dying to Work Charter - Sep 2018